Northern Thai pork belly curry

 - 12 garlic cloves

-- 8 pearl onions (from good green grocers), peeled
+- 8 pearl onions (from specialty grocers), peeled (see recipe notes)

-- 3cm piece fresh ginger (15g), peeled, cut into matchsticks
+- 3cm piece fresh ginger (15g), cut into matchsticks

 - 1 tsp fish sauce